yafshar/kim_commands/kim_commands.rst

    kim_property remove instance_id key property_key

-*kim\_property remove* command, can be used to remove a key from a newly created KIM property instance.
+*kim\_property remove* command, can be used to remove a key from a KIM property instance.

 For example,